British Midland International: Origins

+Airline-type operations started in early 1949 with occasional charter flights with DH.89 de Havilland Dragon Rapide and Miles M.60 Marathon.
 In 1953, Derby Aviation ceased flying training, following the award of a licence to operate scheduled flights from Burnaston and Wolverhampton to Jersey.
 Flights in each direction were required to land at Elmdon Airport in Birmingham to allow passengers to clear customs.
-The first flight was made on 18 July 1953, using a Dragon Rapide.
+The first flight was made on 18 July 1953, using a DH.89.
 The following year, Wolverhampton Aviation was merged into Derby Aviation, and, in 1955, the company purchased its first Douglas DC-3, a converted former military transport.

 International services to Ostend commenced in 1956, and flights carrying holidaymakers from the UK to mainland Europe began as well.
+Three M.60s flew a strange route - via Kidlington-Oxford-Hurn-Bournemouth - to Channel Islands, and from Derby to the Isle of Man and northward to Glasgow.
 The company was also contracted by Rolls-Royce to transport aero engines to customers all over the world.
-In 1959, Derby Aviation formed Derby Airways as its airline business and introduced a new livery incorporating the new airline's name.
+On 12 March 1959, Derby Aviation formed Derby Airways Ltd. as its airline business and introduced a new livery incorporating the new airline's name.
 Domestic scheduled flights within the United Kingdom began the same year.
+Five Canadair C-4s were bought second-hand between 1961 and 1962, with cabin acccommodation for 78 passenger and were used on scheduled services, ITs and ad-hoc charters.